A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 While we have not stayed in the Austin Downtown Aloft, it is located just steps from Sixth Street, not far from the Capitol Building and fellow travelers give it rave reviews.

-The Driskill is an Austin must-see, so why not just stay there for your weekend in Austin?!
+The Driskill is a must-see, so why not just stay there for your weekend in Austin?
+We haven’t seen the rooms, but the property is gorgeous!

 Durable Shoes

-Our 3-Day Austin Itinerary involves a ton of walking!
-While the city’s walkability score is high, you will want to wear comfortable city walking shoes.
+Our 3-Day Austin Itinerary involves a ton of walking.
+While the city’s walkability score is high, you will want to wear comfortable travel shoes.
 I like these lightweight trainers, while Kris prefers Merrell trail shoes.

 Weather Gear and Day Pack